lgautier/fastq-and-furious/README.md

 ## Performance

-There is a little utility to try it out on your own files (there are options, available with the flag `--help`):
+There is a little utility to try it out on your own systems and files (there are options, available with the flag `--help`):

 ```bash